 It seems like everywhere you look, they’re selling CBD.

-The non-hallucinogenic marijuana plant extract is being added to everything from skin creams to dog treats with claims of miracle-like results.
-Some CBD products even claim it can stop anxiety and treat Parkinson’s disease and seizure disorders.
+The non-hallucinogenic marijuana plant extract is found in everything from skin creams to dog treats, all with claims of miracle-like results.

 But what is CBD, and is the hype actually real?
 Let’s have a look.